JoaoLeonello/codeflix/README.md

 - Backend Admin of the Video Catalog;
 - Frontend Admin of the Video Catalog;
 - Video Encoder;
-- Video Catalog Backend API;
+- Video Catalog API backend;
 - Frontend of the Video Catalog;
 - Subscription to Codeflix by the customer;
 - Authentication between Microservices with Keycloak;